 There are many art expositions in the vicinity as well as art events and art tours.
 At these days a wide range of art forms are exhibited at fascinating locations, often in the houses or gardens of the artists themselves.
 The perfect place to find handmade gifts, unique pieces, jewellery, paintings, drawings, sculptures and more..

-You might not be up for taking home a 19th Century old Armoire as a souvenir, but the antique markets, flea markets, brocante-fairs and garage sales will definitely tempt you with endless smaller items, curios and collectables.
+The antique markets, flea markets, brocante-fairs and garage sales will definitely tempt you with endless items, curios and collectables.
 Find all activities/events for example on: zeeland.com,

 Nostalgia & Traditions